axiftaj/persistent_shopping_cart/README.md

 ### Show Cart Items

 The showCartItems method now provides flexibility to define how cart items are displayed (e.g., ListView, GridView) using a builder function.
-If the cart is empty, a custom widget is shown.

 ```dart
 PersistentShoppingCart().showCartItems(